gabo-di/AquaCrop.jl/paper/paper.md

 [@Vedder2024].

-Specifically, we developed the package to use it as a component within [Persefone.jl](https://persefone-model.eu), a model of agricultural ecosystems [@Vedder2024a].
-The aim of this model is to study the impact that agricultural processes have on biodiversity, for which the growth of crop plants is an important mediating factor.
+Specifically, we developed the package to use it as a component within [Persefone.jl](https://persefone-model.eu), a process-based model of agricultural ecosystems [@Vedder2024a].
+The aim of this model is to study the impact that agricultural management and policy has on biodiversity, for which the growth of crop plants is an important mediating factor.

 The core code of `AquaCrop.jl` closely follows the FAO's Fortran implementation, which allows us to quickly integrate changes and updates to the original `AquaCrop` code.
 On top of the core code, we developed an API that makes it easy to configure and run the simulations in several ways.
-It enables exploring and interacting with state variables at run time, opening up the possibility of dynamic, bidirectional model coupling.
+For example, it enables exploring and interacting with state variables at run time, opening up the possibility of dynamic, bidirectional model coupling.
 These new features increase the interoperability of the model compared to its original implementation.
 In addition, they allow complementing the code with